rthedrick91/movie-collection/pages/starwarssaga.md

 ![The prequel trilogy](/movie-collection/objects/starwarsexhibit3.jpg)

-However, just another short three years later, when I was 14-years-old, seeing Revenge of the Sith held a different meaning.
+However, just another three years later, when I was 14-years-old, seeing Revenge of the Sith held a different meaning.
 The month before the movie was released my mother was diagnosed with ovarian cancer and a couple of weeks later underwent surgery.
 The surgery was successful and my mother has been cancer free since, however, for the two weeks leading up to the movie's release my mother was recovering in the hospital and my dad stayed by her side the whole time.
 Although, on the day the movie came out my dad took a few hours away from my mom to take me to see the movie.
-I had not seen him for days and the movie was an opportunity for both of us to escape into another galaxy for a couple of hours.
-I still have my movie ticket from that day.
+I had not seen him for days and the movie was an opportunity for both of us to be with each other and escape into another galaxy for a couple of hours.
+I still have the movie tickets from that day.

 ![Movie ticket](/movie-collection/objects/starwarsexhibit4.jpg)